XRoute Environment: A Novel Reinforcement Learning Environment for Routing: Background of detailed routing

 \subsection{Routing problem}

 The detailed routing problem can be formally defined as follows.
-Given a placed netlist, routing guides, routing grid graph, and design rules, detailed routing aims at successfully routing all nets by optimizing the weighted sum of total wire length, total via count, nonpreferred usage (including out-of-guide, off-track wires/vias, and wrong-way wires), and design rule violations (including short, spacing, and minimum-area violations).
+Given a placed netlist, routing guides, routing grid graph, and design rules, detailed routing aims at successfully routing all nets by optimizing the weighted sum of total wire length, total vias used, nonpreferred usage (including out-of-guide, off-track wires/vias, and wrong-way wires), and design rule violations (including short, spacing, and minimum area violations).
 Note that design rule violations are highly discouraged and suffer much more significant penalty than others.

 In detailed routing, sequential routing is widely adopted due to its scalability and flexibility.
 However, sequential routing is sensitive to the order of nets to be routed.
-Net ordering and net routing are the most crucial parts of detailed routing.
-In the literature, the net orders are mostly determined by simple heuristic rules tuned for specific benchmarks, while A* search algorithm is used in most of the routers for routing nets.
-In the following section, we decouple these two key steps from TritonRoute \citep{Kahng2022TritonRoute} and create a RL-based environment to supports utilizing reinforcement learning approaches to select the most appropriate net under a specific circumstance and route the net efficiently and effectively, and then follow the convention of sequential routing for the other nets.
-Essentially, nets are routed one after another, where previously routed nets are treated as blockages.
-After routing all nets with possible violations, several rounds of rip-up and reroute (RRR) iteration help to clean them up.
+Net ordering and net routing are two crucial parts in detailed routing.
+In the literature, the net orders are mostly determined by simple heuristic rules tuned for specific benchmarks, while A$^*$ search algorithm is used in most of routers for routing nets.
+We decouple those two key steps from TritonRoute \citep{Kahng2022TritonRoute} and create a RL-based environment to support utilizing reinforcement learning approaches to select the most appropriate net under a specific circumstance and route the nets efficiently and effectively, and then follow the convention of sequential routing for other nets.
+Essentially, nets are routed one after another, viewing previously routed nets as blockages.
+After all nets are routed in one round with possible violations, several rounds of rip-up and reroute iteration help to clean them up.